oracle/terraform-provider-oci/docs/object_storage/objects.md

 Note: Metadata keys are case-insensitive and all returned keys will be lower case.
 * `namespace` - The top-level namespace used for the request.
 * `object` - The name of the object.
 Avoid entering confidential information.
 Example: `test/object1.log`
+* `source` - An absolute path to a file on the local system to upload to the object store.